Virus Plunges Brazil Into Recession With Record 9.7% Drop - UrduPoint

 Brazil's economy, the biggest in Latin America, contracted by a record 9.7 percent in the second quarter of 2020, plunging into recession as coronavirus lockdowns hit home, the official statistics agency said Tuesday

-Rio de Janeiro, (APP - UrduPoint / Pakistan Point News - 1st Sep, 2020 ) :Brazil's economy, the biggest in Latin America, contracted by a record 9.7 percent in the second quarter of 2020, plunging into recession as coronavirus lockdowns hit home, the official statistics agency said Tuesday.
+Rio de Janeiro, Sept 1 (APP - UrduPoint / Pakistan Point News - 1st Sep, 2020 ):Brazil's economy, the biggest in Latin America, contracted by a record 9.7 percent in the second quarter of 2020, plunging into recession as coronavirus lockdowns hit home, the official statistics agency said Tuesday.

 Brazil has been hit hard by the pandemic, with the second-highest number of infections and deaths worldwide after the United States, and stay-at-home measures to contain the virus have taken a heavy toll.